-There is speculation that several European nations will not be able to meet the interest (and/or principal payments) on their debts.
-And while some experts believe that changes in economic policy and to loans made under European stabilisation mechanism will allow these debts to be repaid, others think the measures will not work and some countries will need to restructure their debt.
-Such debt restructuring processes might sound very difficult to understand but they are not so different from steps heavily indebted companies and individuals use – albeit on a different scale.
+The European stabilisation mechanism is meant to allow countries' debts to be repaid.
+If such measures don't work, some countries may need to restructure their debt.
+Such debt restructuring processes are not so different from steps heavily indebted companies and individuals use – albeit on a different scale.

 Refinancing, haircuts and “reprofiling”